vcanus/vcanus.github.io/_pages/member.md

 ### SG Lee
  - CEO
- - Ph.D, KAIST
  - Expertise in Data Analysis and SW Architecture
  - Strong Background in Manufacturing System

+### DH Kim
+ - Director
+ - Experties in Software Development

 ### Jinho Kim
  - Director
- - MS, Postech
  - Expertise in Big Data and Micro Services
 <!-- - Technology Research and Testing in Germany -->